-- 1. On the first occasion the phone the phone can be collected from the academy reception after 3pm the following day by a parent or carer or by the pupil after 7 days.
-E.g. A phone confiscated on a Thursday will be returned at the end of the day on the following Thursday. - 2.
-Pupils whose phone is confiscated for a second time, can be collected by the pupil after seven days (five full school days) after it was originally removed.
-E.g. A phone confiscated on a Thursday will be returned at the end of the day on the following Thursday. - 3.
-Pupils whose phone is confiscated for a third time in a year, will only be returned to a parent or carers after 3pm from the school reception seven days (five full school days) after it was originally removed.
-E.g. A phone confiscated on a Thursday will be returned at 3pm on the following Thursday. - 4.
-Pupils whose phone is confiscated for the fourth time in a year, will be kept until the end of term and then must be collected by a parent from the Academy reception at a pre-arranged time.
+- 1. On the first occasion the phone will be returned to the pupil after 5 full school days.
+E.g. A phone confiscated on a Thursday will be returned no earlier than end of the day on the following Thursday.
+Alternatively the phone can be collected from the Academy reception by a parent or carer no sooner than the end of the following school day.
+E.g. A phone confiscated on a Tuesday will be returned no sooner than the end of the day on Wednesday. - 2.
+Phones confiscated for a second time will be returned to the pupil only after 5 full school days.
+The phone will never be released earlier than this to a parent or carer. - 3.
+Phones confiscated for a third time in a year will only be returned to a parent or carer from the school reception 5 full school days after the phone was confiscated. - 4.
+If a phone is confiscated for a fourth time in a year it will be kept until the end of term and then must be collected by a parent or carer from the Academy after a meeting is held with the Director of Learning.